Design and construction manager

 University award: BSc (Hons) Professional Practice in Architectural Technology and Design Management

 How much it costs: funded through the employer

 - Develop a career-focused approach to project design and construction, working to real client briefs and following professional design procedures.

-- Study architectural design with a strong focus on developing technical skills and applying environmental principles.
+- Study architectural design with a focus on technical skills and applying environmental principles.

-- Develop key management skills and apply these newfound skills with principles of economics, legal and financial management in a commercial context.
+- Gain key management skills and apply them with principles of economics, legal and financial management in a commercial context.

 - site visits and workshops